moiseevigor/moiseevigor.github.io/research/cosmic-web/docs/SYNTHESIS.md

 — the signature of a geometric, growth-parametrized correction.
 Every scope row of the model card testable on this machine is now verified.
 The program has no remaining executable hypothesis of any kind.

+## E9/E10 addendum (2026-07-05) — referee battery: the framing settles

+Literature baselines implemented and run on identical ICs: 2LPT degrades transport at these scales (8.07; known shell-crossing overshoot); MUSCLE ties the frozen model (4.49 vs 4.52) and wins small-scale phases, while the damping model wins mid-scale amplitudes.
+The paper's contribution is therefore the mechanism, not the engine: E4's measurement (the beyond-ZA correction is transverse in the tidal frame) plus the demonstration that this single directional ingredient reproduces MUSCLE-level accuracy — explaining WHY shell-crossing corrections of the MUSCLE class work.
+E10: truth converged in time (0.008 vox under step doubling); comparison invariant.
+Referee points 1–3 are now executed; the optional external cross-check (Quijote) awaits download approval.